naa7/yello-wayup-backend-challenge/README.md

 ## Tasks
 - Implement assignment using:
-  - Language: Python or NodeJS
+  - Language: Python or NodeJS preferred.
-  - Framework: Your choice, Django or ExpressJS would both be options.
+  - Framework: Your choice, Django or ExpressJS would both be possible options, but neither is required.
 - Two endpoints are required:
   1. /encode - Encodes a URL to a shortened URL
   2. /decode - Decodes a shortened URL to its original URL.